2brandonh/Fall-CS31-2019/README.md

 # Fall-CS31-2019
 Introduction to Computer Science at UCLA using C++.
 Several of these projects have frameworks created by David A. Smallberg, the CS31 professor at UCLA, while the implementations were designed by students.

+**Do not copy the code in these projects directly.
+As the CS professors change project specifications each quarter, doing so will result in an academic violation and likely a poor grade.
+This repository is here for my personal reference and to showcase my development in programming over time.**

 | Project  | Score |
 | ------------- | ------------- |